krishz-kishore/wazuh-server-sizing-monitor/README.md

   - **PNG charts** for disk growth, ingestion, and agent count
 - Supports **cron scheduling** with timestamped logs.

+⚠️ This script may require sudo privileges if:
+- You want to track directories that need root access (like /var/lib, /root, /var/ossec)
+- You store the report in a system-wide folder (like /var/local/server_sizing)

 ---

 ## Example Outputs